SpherionOS/PsiphonLinux/README.md

 ## Manual Installation (Recommended)
 1. Ensure git is installed.
 If git is not installed, look up the installation guide for your Linux distro
+2. Open a terminal and run the following commands
-2. `git clone https://github.com/SpherionOS/PsiphonLinux.git` Clones the PsiphonLinux repository
+3. `git clone https://github.com/SpherionOS/PsiphonLinux.git` Clones the PsiphonLinux repository
-3. `cd PsiphonLinux` Changes directory to PsiphonLinux
+4. `cd PsiphonLinux` Changes the directory to PsiphonLinux
-4. `chmod +x psiphon-tunnel-core-x86_64` Gives the executable permission to the psiphon binary
+5. `chmod +x psiphon-tunnel-core-x86_64` Gives the executable permission to the psiphon binary

 ## Automatic Installation (Alpha)
 1. Ensure wget is installed.
 If wget is not installed, look up the installation guide for your Linux distro